-At the outset, I would like to thank the members of CHEMEXCIL and Committee members and the entire export fraternity of CHEMEXCIL for giving me an opportunity to serve as Chairman of CHEMEXCIL.

-On behalf of the Committee of Administration, I extend a warm welcome to all of you for our 60th Annual General Meeting.
-This year marks a special occasion as we (Chemexcil) are celebrating 60th year of establishment.
+At the outset, I would like to thank the members of CHEMEXCIL and Committee members and the entire export fraternity of CHEMEXCIL for giving me an opportunity to serve as Chairman of this prestigious & esteemed organization.
+I, on my own and on behalf of the members of the Managing Committee, would like to welcome all of you to this 60th Annual General Meeting of the Council and thank you for your trust, confidence and support.
+It is a very special occasion with our Council completing 60th year of its formation this year.

-For six decades, our Council stands as one of the leading Export Promotion Councils.
-I am glad to acknowledge the dedicated efforts of my past and present colleagues and employees for shaping CHEMEXCIL in what it is today.
-I would also like to take this opportunity to convey thanks to all our member-exporters for their continued trust and support.
+At sixty years, our Council is one of the leading Export Promotion Council's.
+I thankfully acknowledge the dedicated efforts of our past and present leadership & employees for making Chemexcil what it is today and also take this opportunity to thank our esteemed member exporters for their continued patronage and support.